eeternalsadness/razer-exercise/problem-1/problem-1.md

 RDS should be deployed in a multi-AZ setup for high availability, with regular backups to ensure RTO and RPO.
 The databases can be sharded based on user/client ID to keep up with the high volume of requests.
 There should also be a message queue that acts as a buffer for the databases.
 ElastiCache for Redis should be deployed as a caching layer for the databases to ease off read operations.

+Additional AWS services such as GuardDuty, AWS Config, and AWS Secrets Manager can be used to improve security.
+Observability can be achieved through CloudWatch, CloudTrail, and OpenSearch, or through third-party services like Prometheus, Grafana, and ELK.

 ## Considerations

 ### Security